Suggestions, Comments, and Complaints

 To pursue a complaint, please contact the practice.
 The practice will then deal with your concerns appropriately.

 Firstly, please discuss your complaint with a staff member.

-If the issue has not been solved, please contact Gemma Darnell who will try to solve the issue, and offer further advice on the complaints procedure.
+If the issue has not been solved, please contact the practice manager who will try to solve the issue, and offer further advice on the complaints procedure.